PostHog/posthog.com/contents/product-engineers/growth-loops.md

 ![Substack growth loop](../images/blog/growth-loops/substack.png)

-In our Substack example, the marketing and business development teams must attract popular writers (who often require upfront payments) while the product and engineering teams must deliver a great writing and subscription experience.

-This provides compounding benefits for Substack like bigger writers, better experiences, more readers, and ultimately, more revenue.
+For this loop to work, the marketing and business development teams must attract popular writers (who often require upfront payments) while the product and engineering teams must deliver a great writing and subscription experience.
+When this happens, it provides compounding benefits for Substack like bigger writers, better experiences, more readers, and ultimately, more revenue.

 ### Twitch

 Twitch is a streaming platform for gaming.
-Similar to Substack and writers, streamers are the key driver of their growth as they attract viewers.
+Similar to Substack and writers, streamers drive growth by attracting viewers.
 Those viewers join the platform, generate revenue, and watch other streams.
 Streamers, new and old, do more to capture that revenue and viewership, and the loop repeats.

 ![Twitch growth loop](../images/blog/growth-loops/twitch.png)

 Twitch's ties its success to its ability to do this better than its competitors.
-Other streaming platforms like YouTube and Kick compete with them for streamers, often with large exclusive contracts, hurting Twitch's growth loop.
+Other streaming platforms like YouTube and Kick compete with them for streamers, often with large exclusive contracts, hurting the core of Twitch's growth loop.

 ### Tripadvisor